ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 *Commarea generated from XML input with redefinition of fields*

-1.24.4.
+1.20.4.
 Presentation of XML output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By using an output scenario and a suitable page template, VIRTEL can transform application program output into XML when the result is sent back in the HTTP response.

-1.24.4.1.
-Presentation module for XML output
+**1.20.4.1.
+Presentation module for XML output**

 An output scenario is used to extract data from the output 3270 data stream of the transaction and place it into one or more table variables.
 The example presentation module SCENXMLO shown below contains an OUTPUT scenario which